FedericoSavastano/fullstackOpenExercises/part0/0_6_New_note_in_Single_page_app_diagram.md

     deactivate server

-    Note right of browser: With this the javascript file reiterates the notes list and shows it in the HTML
+    Note right of browser: The Javascript file executes the event handler that reiterates the notes list and shows it in the HTML
 ```